Spiritual Meaning of Seeing Auras in a Dream: Discover Insights

 The Bible doesn't use the word "aura," but divine light surrounding beings is a central image throughout scripture.
 Moses' face glowed after speaking with God (Exodus 34:35).
 The Transfiguration shows Jesus radiating brilliant light (Matthew 17:2).
 Angelic appearances are almost always accompanied by overwhelming radiance.

-From a biblical dream interpretation standpoint, seeing glowing light around people suggests you're perceiving divine favor or spiritual authority.
+From a biblical dream reading standpoint, seeing glowing light around people suggests you're perceiving divine favour or spiritual authority.
 A white or gold aura can signal God's protection over someone.
-Dark or murky halos might prompt discernment — asking whether a spiritual influence is good or harmful.
+Dark or murky halos invite discernment, asking whether a spiritual influence is good or harmful.

 Does dreaming of auras indicate psychic ability?

-Whether or not you accept the psychic interpretation, the dreams are clearly telling you something about your intuitive sensitivity.
+Whether or not you accept the psychic reading, the dreams clearly tell you something about your intuitive sensitivity.
 If you're picking up on people's emotional states more accurately than usual, or feeling things before they're spoken, aura dreams often accompany that period.
+Related guides on praying in a dream and seeing the moon in a dream cover other common markers of spiritual sensitivity.

 What triggers aura dreams?